kmaliszewski9/readl/README.md

 # Readl — Kokoro TTS Desktop

-Electron app + Python FastAPI service to synthesize speech locally using Kokoro-82M.
+Electron app that synthesizes speech locally using Kokoro-82M via the Kokoro.js Node runtime (ONNX on CPU).
+Everything runs inside the Electron main process—no separate Python service required.

 - Paste plain text or a URL (auto-fetches website and shows preview)
 - Pick voice, language, and speed